StephenNneji/RAT-Docs/source/tutorial/chapter2.rst

 .. tab-set-code::
     .. code-block:: Matlab

-        problem = projectClass('DSPC monolayers');
+        problem = createProject(name='DSPC monolayers');

     .. code-block:: Python

-        import RATpy as RAT
+        import RATapi as RAT
         problem = RAT.Project(name='DSPC monolayers')

 Then we need to define the parameters we need.
-We'll do this by making a parameters block, and adding these to project class with the **addParamGroup** method:
+We'll do this by making a parameters block, and adding these to project class:

 .. tab-set-code::
     .. code-block:: Matlab